aaruvibuilds/aaruvi-builds-logout-series-03/README.md

 > Welcome back when you're ready.

-The dashboard has completely transitioned away.
+The workspace has completely transitioned away.

-A dedicated entry control is presented:
+A dedicated action is presented:

 **Enter workspace**